Chicken nesting boxes round out your backyard chicken coop and make collecting eggs easier.

 Some chickens will kick the material out of the nest boxes, so you may have more luck by cutting up a piece of rubber or a yoga mat and putting it in the bottom of the box.
 You can also buy nesting pads.

-To get your chickens used to using the boxes, you may need to put fake eggs into the nest boxes so the laying hens begin to associate the boxes with laying eggs.
-These fake eggs can be golf balls or you can buy ceramic nesting eggs that are a bit more realistic.
+To get your chickens used to using the boxes, you may need to put fake eggs into the nest boxes, so the laying hens begin associating the boxes with laying eggs.
+These fake eggs can be golf balls, or you can buy ceramic nesting eggs that are a bit more realistic.

 Know someone who would like to add chickens to their flock?
-Tell us in the comments below!
+Tell us on our Wide Open Pets Facebook page.